 About the Degree Program

-The BS program introduces students to the concept of sustainability in the context of real-world problems, exploring the interaction of environmental, economic, and social systems.
+The Bachelor of Science (BS) program introduces students to the concept of sustainability in the context of real-world problems, exploring the interaction of environmental, economic, and social systems.

 Students can pursue the following tracks within the BS in Sustainability:

 BS students will gain a general understanding of sustainability issues in this environmental degree program.
 They will be adaptable, capable of both communicating and learning across a number of disciplines, and have a strong orientation towards problem solving and quantitative methods.

 In addition to the common learning outcomes, BS students will be able to:

 - Understand the concepts and methods of environmental economics, ecology, environmental biology, hydrology, environmental chemistry, engineering, earth-systems management, and other disciplines relevant to the sustainable use of environmental resources.

 - Apply these concepts and methods to developing sustainable strategies for water, land, air, and urban management at the local to global level.